Iwwww/NotationCalculator/README.md

 # NotationCalculator
-Python GUI app for converting numbers to different notation systems and simple math operations with it.
+Python GUI app for converting number to different notation systems and simple math operations with it.
+Works at Qt.